 This is where the operational manager comes in handy – they make it marginally easier to define and analyze the processes.

 Usually, there are 2 ways to map out processes:

-- Flowcharts – the most basic way to work with processes is through flowcharts.
+- Process Flowcharts– the most basic way to work with processes is through flowcharts.
 Grab a pen and paper and write down the processes step by step.

-- Workflow Software – if you’re more tech-savvy, using software for process analysis can make everything a lot easier.
-You can use Tallyfy, for example, to map out your processes, include user responsibilities, etc. Simply using such software might end up optimizing the said processes as it allows for easier collaboration between the employees.
+- Business Process Management Software – if you’re more tech-savvy, using software for process analysis can make everything a lot easier.
+You can use Tallyfy, for example, to digitize your processes, set deadlines, etc. Simply using such software might end up optimizing the said processes as it allows for easier collaboration between the employees.

 Risk of Failure: Inability to Properly Analyze Processes